Lishaliramamoorthy/FittingBinomialDistribution/README.md

 if cal_chi2<tab_chi2:
     print("The given data can be fitted in binomial distribution at 1% LOS")
 else:
-    print("The given data cannot be fitted in binomial distribution at 1% LOS")import numpy as np
+    print("The given data cannot be fitted in binomial distribution at 1% LOS")
 ```